WardAir Training Tours

 Flying's got to be fun, right?
 It's all about being comfortable, honestly comfortable, in your skin as you're established at full power on that take-off roll.
 If it's all a bit new to you, this feeling can take a while.
 The main thing is to recognise that.
 If you don't think you have the confidence to fly off into the great blue yonder on your own, or perhaps you're a student pilot wanting to knock off a block of nav hours in one go, sitting alongside an instructor, then you might like to think about taking a load off and joining one of our training safaris.

-We're both flying instructors.
-Catherine is based in the NSW Blue Mountains town of Bathurst where she runs WardAir Flight Training.
-I'm based at Curtis Aviation in Camden, south-west Sydney.
+We're both flying instructors, based in the NSW Blue Mountains town of Bathurst where Catherine runs WardAir Flight Training.

 - November 2016: We took six aircraft and 13 people across the country from Sydney/Bathurst to Margaret River near Perth and return, over a two-week time frame.